justahuman1/browser-text-and-code-editor/README.md

 # Browser-Text-and-Code-Editor
-A text and code editor for your browser with save feature.
+A lightweight text and code editor all in your browser with a save feature.

-Lightweight Text and Code Editor all in your browser!

 ----Steps to initalize---